-In the United States it is illegal to drive a car unless you have received a document called a driver's license.
+In the United States it is illegal to drive a car unless you have received a driver's license.
 A driver's license is a document that permits a person to drive a motor vehicle.
-In order to get a license you must pass a written exam and a driving exam.
+In order to get a license you must pass both a written and a driving exam.
 The process is different in each state.
 Below are the procedures for how to obtain a driver's license in Pennsylvania.

 There are different procedures for adults and minors.
 A minor is someone who is under the age of 18, they will need to be accompanied by a parent or legal guardian.

 1. Minors are not able to receive an adult license.
 Instead they will receive a learner's permit at the age of 16.
 They will have this permit for a year and will only be allowed to drive with a licensed adult during this time.
 When they turn 17 they will be eligible to take a drivers test and if they pass they will receive a provisional license.
 This license will allow them to drive without an adult but they will still have restrictions while driving.
 These restrictions can be found if you click the link below.

 2. If you are 18 years or older you can receive a full adult drivers license.
 Below are instructions that will help you when applying for an adult license.

 You can download the “Pennsylvania Driver's Handbook” from the link below to learn more about the rules and procedures that you need to follow in order to get a license.
 The handbook is available in English and Spanish only.
 When you go to get your license you will be tested on the information in the book so make sure to study it carefully.
 This link includes free practice tests for you to take before the real exam.

 You will need to have multiple documents with you in order to get your license.
 Make sure to have them with you when you go to the Department of Motor Vehicles.
 Many of these documents can be downloaded from the link below.

 You will need: